 - maintenance of a state of preparedness towards compliance with Section 404 of the US Sarbanes-Oxley Act through the identification and testing of key financial controls under its Internal Financial Control (IFC) programme.
 This is a voluntary initiative, which strengthens internal control systems and processes within the group;

-- key policies employed in managing financial and operating risk involve segregation of duties, transaction authorisation, monitoring, financial and managerial review and comprehensive reporting and analysis against approved standards and budgets;
+- risk management policies and procedures including segregation of duties, transaction authorisation, monitoring, financial and managerial review and comprehensive reporting and analysis against approved standards and budgets;

-- a treasury operating framework which establishes policies and manages liquidity and financial risks, including foreign exchange, interest rate and counterparty exposures, and incorporates group and regional treasury committees that monitor these activities and compliance with the policies.
-Treasury policies, risk limits and monitoring procedures are reviewed regularly by the audit committee on behalf of the board; and
+- a treasury operating framework and group treasury team, accountable for all treasury activities, which establishes policies and manages liquidity and financial risks, including foreign exchange, interest rate and counterparty exposures, and incorporates group and regional treasury committees that monitor these activities and compliance with the policies.
+Treasury policies, risk limits and monitoring procedures are reviewed regularly by the audit committee on behalf of the board, with the policy having been refreshed in the year under review; and

-At the half year and at the year end the members of country and business units, regional and country business executive committees, each of our functional directors (corporate finance and development; legal and corporate affairs; marketing; and supply chain and human resources), each of the direct reports to the Chief Financial Officer (finance and control; global business services; global template design authority; global procurement; information technology; internal audit; tax; treasury; and strategy and planning) are required to submit to the Company Secretary on behalf of the board formal letters of representation on compliance with internal controls and key policies, including notification of continuing or potential significant financial, regulatory, environmental and other exposures.
-Similar rigorous letter of representation processes operate at country and regional levels within our global business entities.
+At the half year and year end the members of regional and country business executive committees, each of our functional directors (corporate finance and strategy; legal and corporate affairs; marketing; and integrated supply and human resources), each of the direct reports to the Chief Financial Officer (finance and control; global business including information technology; internal audit; tax; treasury; and investor relations) are required to submit to the Group Company Secretary, on behalf of the board, formal letters of representation on compliance with internal controls and key policies.
+Notification of continuing or potential significant financial, regulatory, environmental and other exposures is also required to be given.
+These letters of representation are supported by back-to-back letters from the executive committees of all global business functions and country operating businesses, and cover the entire group.
+Material matters reported in these letters are reported to the audit committee.

-These letters form the subject of reports to the audit committee, and cover all subsidiary companies, as well as MillerCoors LLC which submits a tailored letter of representation.
-Executive directors and executive committee members sit on the boards of major associated companies such as CR Snow, Anadolu Efes and Castel.
+Executive directors and executive committee members sit on the boards or management committees of major associated companies such as MillerCoors, CR Snow, Anadolu Efes and Castel.
 Directors and members of the executive committee also make annual written declarations of interests and are obliged to report without delay any potential or actual conflicts of interest which may arise.